mcc-us/bookkeeping/_pages/1-glossary.md

 35. *Cost basis*: Original cost of investment minus prior accumulated depreciation.

-36. ?????*Cost of goods sold (COGS)*: The direct costs associated with producing the goods or services sold by a business during a specific period.
+36. *Cost of goods sold (COGS)*: The direct costs associated with producing the goods or services sold by a business during a specific period.

 37. *Credit*: RIGHT hand Increases